stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 If running "WARDEN \[BAM\]", select the `sort_order` drop down menu and choose the method with which your BAM files are sorted, either `name` or `position`.
 Unsorted BAM files are not supported by WARDEN.

 Finally, select the `Genome` pulldown menu, choose the appropriate option, and WARDEN is ready to be run!
+For "WARDEN \[FastQ\]", `Genome` determines which genome STAR will map your FastQs to.
+For "WARDEN \[BAM\]" and "WARDEN \[Counts\]", `Genome` should be which genome your BAM files or counts files were previously aligned to.

 Continue reading to learn about the available advanced options.

 ![](./warden-inputs.gif)